HL7/fhir-pacio-adi/input/pagecontent/system_use_cases.md

 ##### Use Case 4 Process Steps

-Use Case 4 continues Use Case 2 (and Use Case 3) which created the initial document to handle updated document versions.
+Use Case 4 continues Use Case 2 and Use Case 3, which created the initial document to handle updated document versions.
 The process is started by a person wanting to update previously created advance directive information.
 The precondition for the process is that the Content Creator and Content Custodian systems are able to associate a new version of the ADI information and/or document(s) as active and possess the ability to mark prior ADI information and/or document(s) version as inactive.

 * First, The person consents to share updated AD information.
 The person creates an updated version of their advance directive information which is stored in a Content Custodian system responsible for information exchange, using the same setID identifier as the replaced document and with status = “current”, relatesTo.code = “replaces”, and relatesTo.target –> prior version.
 * Then, the DocumentReference for the prior version of AD information is updated so that its documentReference.status is changed to superseded.